 Casey Lott, Parrish and Manard’s legal counsel, said: “If we have to bring a civil action to hold them accountable for what they did to these children, for what these children have gone through, then that is what we’ll do.”
 For her part, Parrish’s mother Pauline Owens said: “It is hard for me to look at Hollie and see her crying or look at Faith and see her crying or my other daughter Kira or Jonathan or any of the children that were involved in this.”
 Owens noted that the children are having panic attacks and that they keep hearing the screams all over again.

 Our legal team at John Michael Bailey Injury Lawyers has offices in Memphis to help you file claims for premises liability, defective products, and insurance claims, among others.
-Call our offices today at (866) 537-1881 to discuss your personal injury accident.
+Call our offices today at 888-WE-FIGHT to discuss your personal injury accident.